rvesse/sparql-query-bm/cmd/README.md

     soak.bat [options]

+To see full usage summary run with the `-h` or `--help` option

+## Operations

+The `operations` command provides information about the supported operations.

+On \*nix systems you can invoke the command like so:

+    ./operations [options]

-Or you can invoke the jar directly using Java as follows:
+On Windows system you can invoke the command like so:

-    java -cp sparql-query-bm-cli.jar net.sf.sparql.query.benchmarking.cmd.SoakCommand [options]
+    operations.bat [options]

 To see full usage summary run with the `-h` or `--help` option

 # Documentation